Perfect Instant Pot Baked Potatoes

 Next, place the metal trivet in your Instant Pot.
 You want to cook the potatoes on top of the trivet so that they don’t sit in the water and get soggy.

 Place the potatoes on top of the trivet.
 It is okay if your potatoes are stacked on top of each other in the pot.
-Close the Instant Pot lid and turn the steam release valve to the sealing position.
+Close the Instant Pot lid and move the steam release valve to the sealing position.

 The pressure cooking time depends on the size of your potatoes.
 I have tested out lots of different potatoes of varying sizes to determine these cook times.
 It is important to cook potatoes that are roughly the same size so that they will cook in the same amount of time.

-Small Potatoes (2 – 2 1/4 inches wide): 12 minutes at high pressure plus 10 minutes natural pressure release
+- Small Potatoes (2 – 2 1/4 inches wide): 12 minutes at high pressure plus 10 minutes natural pressure release

-Medium Potatoes (2 1/2 inches wide): 16 minutes at high pressure plus 10 minutes natural pressure release
+- Medium Potatoes (2 1/2 inches wide): 16 minutes at high pressure plus 10 minutes natural pressure release

-Large Potatoes (3 inches wide, pictured in my hand above): 20 minutes at high pressure plus 10 minutes natural pressure release
+- Large Potatoes (3 inches wide, pictured in my hand above): 20 minutes at high pressure plus 10 minutes natural pressure release

 When I’m not sure about the cook time for my exact size of potatoes, I always err on the side of adding an extra minute or two to the cook time.
 I’d rather end up with softer potatoes than under-cooked potatoes and have to do a second pressure cooking cycle.